MohamedRagaab/Flutter-Raodmap/README.md

 ### Future
   * Future object
-  <br>is async object that take a function as a prameter which will take much time to complete. this tell flutter to continue to the next lines in the program and after finishing it it return back to compile the Future function and we can create a Future object as following:
+  <br>it is an async object that take a function as a prameter which will take much time to complete. this tell flutter to continue to the next lines in the program and after finishing it it return back to compile the Future function and we can create a Future object as following:

 </div>
 <div align='center'>